apache/arrow/docs/source/format/Flight.rst

   connection as stateful (a "login" pattern).

   .. warning:: Unless a token is validated on every call, this pattern
-               is not secure, especially in the presenence of a layer 7 load balancer, as is common with gRPC, or if gRPC transparently reconnects the client.
+               is not secure, especially in the presence of a layer 7 load balancer, as is common with gRPC, or if gRPC transparently reconnects the client.